Hyundai Santa Fe review

 Engines, performance & drive

-The Hyundai Santa Fe looks large, courtesy of its boxy styling, but it’s not as big as some SUVs and there are plenty of assistance systems to help you position the car on the road, although the number of warning beeps might infuriate.
+The Hyundai Santa Fe looks particularly large, courtesy of its boxy styling, but it’s not as big as some SUVs and there are plenty of assistance systems to help you position the car on the road, although the number of warning beeps might infuriate.
+Its relaxing on-road manners seem ideally suited to a car in this segment.

 The Hyundai Santa Fe Hybrid has front-wheel drive as standard, but does have the option of four-wheel drive.
 The latter can tackle some light off-roading using dedicated mud, sand and snow drive modes, plus a handy hill-descent control system.

-Despite not being a full EV, the Santa Fe has a multi-stage regenerative braking system, which you adjust using paddles on the steering wheel.
-We would like it if the full-hybrid version had a stronger setting, because the car’s highest level can slow the car to a creep, but requires a lot of time and distance to do so.
+Despite being a hybrid or plug-in hybrid, the Santa Fe has a multi-stage regenerative braking system like you would find in a full EV.
+You adjust its strength using paddles on the steering wheel.
+We would like it if the full-hybrid version had a stronger setting, because we found on our tests that the highest level can slow the car to a creep, but requires a lot of time and distance to do so.

 Model | Power | 0-62mph | Top speed |